ChimeHQ/LanguageClient/README.md

 let projectURL = URL(fileURLWithPath: "path/to/open/project")

-let serverProvider: MyServer.ServerProvider = {
+let serverProvider: MyRestartingServer.ServerProvider = {
     let channel = try DataChannel.localProcessChannel(
         parameters: executionParams,
         terminationHandler: { print("terminated") }
     )

     return JSONRPCServerConnection(dataChannel: channel)
 }

-let openDocumentProvider: MyServer.TextDocumentItemProvider = { uri in
+let openDocumentProvider: MyRestartingServer.TextDocumentItemProvider = { uri in
     // you will have to use the provided uri to look up the actual content of the real document return TextDocumentItem(
         uri: uri,